hpcugent/vsc_user_docs/scripts/HPC_chatbot_preprocessor/README.md

 ###### os-related in os-related in non-os-related

-This is an example of a basic allowed if-structure nested in a non-os-specific if.
+This is an example of the basic allowed if-structure `OS_IF_IN_OS_IF` nested in a non-os-specific if.

 ```
 if site == Gent: